What Are the Standard Working Hours in Greece?

 Overtime Payout Rates in Greece

 Work exceeding the regular weekly hours is compensated as overtime, regulated by contracts or agreements.
-Daytime overtime is paid at 120.00% and nighttime at 125.00% for the initial hour, followed by 140% for the next two hours.
+Daytime overtime is paid at 120.00% for the first hour, followed by 140% for the next two hours.
+Nighttime overtime is compensated at 125.00% for the first hour, followed by 140% for the next two hours.
 The yearly maximum for overtime hours is set at 150.

 Rest Periods and Breaks in Greece